Bryan De La Cruz Player Props: Marlins vs. Red Sox

 Red Sox Pitching Rankings

-- The pitching staff for the Red Sox has a collective 8.6 K/9, which ranks 17th in MLB.
+- The pitching staff for the Red Sox has a collective 8.7 K/9, which ranks 15th in the league.

-- The Red Sox have a 4.45 team ERA that ranks 23rd across all league pitching staffs.
+- The Red Sox have a 4.47 team ERA that ranks 23rd among all MLB pitching staffs.

+- Red Sox pitchers combine to allow 104 total home runs at a clip of 1.3 per game (to rank 23rd in baseball).

 © 2023 Data Skrive.
 All rights reserved.